rjz/backbone.associate/README.md

 ## Things this plugin won't do...

-...include configuring child URLs, identity mapping, and making any other kinds of presumptions about how it will be used.
-Fortunately, all of these can be implemented as needed
+...include making any but the most basic presumptions about how it will be used.
+Fortunately, all of these can be implemented as needed ([fiddle here](http://jsfiddle.net/rjzaworski/79T94/)):
-([fiddle here](http://jsfiddle.net/rjzaworski/79T94/)):

-#### Configure child URLs

-    canada.cities().urlRoot = canada.url() + '/cities'
-    canada.flag().url = canada.url() + '/flag'

 #### Identity mapping